mr0x13f/blockbench-plugins/plugins/joint_pain/src/notes.md

 `timeline_animators.js@468 BoneAnimator.displayFrame() `
-Calls `BoneAnimator.displayPosition()` etc based on calculation from `BoneAnimator.interpolate()` Stacking is done based on "last values" from `Animator._last_values` Each animation channel has its own instance of an Animator.
+Calls `BoneAnimator.displayPosition()` etc based on calculation from `BoneAnimator.interpolate()` Stacking is done based on "last values" from `Animator._last_values` Each animation channels has its own instance of an Animator.
 The type depends on the type of channel.
 We only care about BoneAnimator.
 A BoneAnimator holds a reference to the relevant group.

 We don't need to edit this, as this only sets the positions of the groups.
 We need to jump in after this is done.